Your feedback counts

 - measure UTS’s performance

 UTS uses a range of tools to track the quality of the teaching, learning and student experience, including detailed surveys.
 The bulk of these surveys are administered by the Planning and Quality Unit (PQU).
-Surveys conducted by PQU include the:

-|UTS First Impressions Survey, which collects commnecing students' perceptions of UTS as they start undergraduate study|
+|UTS First Impressions Survey, collects commencing students' perceptions of UTS as they start undergraduate study|

-|Student Feedback Survey (SFS), which collects student feedback on their subjects, teaching quality and learning engagement|
+|Student Feedback Survey (SFS), collects student feedback on subjects, teaching quality and learning engagement|

-|Student Satisfaction Survey (SSS), which collects student feedback on UTS's student support services, facilities and learning environment|
+|Student Satisfaction Survey (SSS), collects student feedback on UTS's student support services, facilities and learning environment|

 Graduate Outcomes Survey (GOS), a national survey which captures recent graduates' perceptions of their UTS course, and investigates career and further study activities

 Student Experience Survey (SES), a national survey conducted to help universities and the Federal Government improve the overall student experience across Australian universities

-UTS International also conducts specific surveys for international students at UTS.
+- UTS International also conducts specific surveys for international students at UTS.

+- Can't wait for a survey and you have something to say?
+Here is a list of all the departments at UTS and what they do, to help you find the right person to talk to.
 For feedback on anything about UTS in general, head over to our contacts page to find the best person to talk to.

-Complaints that do not involve allegations of unlawful discrimination or harassment because of your sex, sexual preference, transgender status, race, colour, ethnic or ethno-religious background, descent or national identity, marital status, disability, age, political conviction or religious belief are covered elsewhere, with a list of support resources.
+- Complaints that do not involve allegations of unlawful discrimination or harassment because of your sex, sexual preference, transgender status, race, colour, ethnic or ethno-religious background, descent or national identity, marital status, disability, age, political conviction or religious belief are covered elsewhere, with a list of support resources.